stop1204/EEE4463/README.md

 This repository is dedicated to storing code and related materials for the EEE4463 course.
 It aims to provide a centralized location for all the programming tasks, projects, and examples related to the course content.

 ## Repository Contents
-- **Source Code**: This directory will contain the main source code files for various algorithms and applications covered in the course.
-For example, there will be code related to machine learning models such as linear regression, logistic regression, neural networks, etc. Each model's code may be organized in a separate subdirectory for better management.
+- **Location**: The main source code files for various algorithms and applications covered in the course are stored in the `Labs` directory.
+- **Organization**: Each lab has its own subdirectory within `Labs`, which helps in organizing the codebase efficiently.
+Within these subdirectories, you will find Python scripts along with their corresponding Jupyter notebooks for each algorithm or application.
+For instance, there will be code related to machine learning models such as linear regression, logistic regression, neural networks, and more.
+Each model's code and its associated Jupyter notebook will be organized in separate subdirectories under the respective lab's directory.
+This dual-code format (Python and Jupyter) allows for both traditional script execution and interactive data exploration and experimentation.
-- **Data**: A folder to store any datasets used in the code.
-These datasets could be for training and testing the machine learning models or for data analysis tasks.
-The data may be in different formats such as CSV, JSON, or other relevant formats.
--
-~~- **Documentation**: Here, you will find documentation related to the code, including function descriptions, usage instructions, and any relevant technical notes.
-This will help in understanding the purpose and functionality of the code.~~

-~~- **Examples**: Sample code snippets and small projects that demonstrate the usage of the algorithms and techniques taught in the course.
-These examples can serve as a reference for students when working on their own assignments.~~

 ## How to Use
 1. **Clone the repository** to your local machine using the command: